Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 Introduction

 Before we start, why don’t you take a look at Laravel Herd instead?
 It’s an even simpler solution for people who have better things to do than messing with Homebrew and troubleshooting weird bugs.
+If you prefer a one-click setup, see the Herd documentation too.

 Laravel Valet is a minimalist’s dream development environment for macOS.